pearca/qi-aws-audit-lambda/README.md

 - `npm run remove` or `npm run remove:prod` for dev or prod
 - `npm run deploy` or `npm run deploy:prod` for dev or prod

+### Testing
+To test the kinesis stream uploading to elasticsearch run `npm run kinesis_agent_aws` and add a json line at the tail of `/tmp/choose-share/audit-kinesis-agent.log` as mentioned under **Test Publish to Kinesis**.

+- The agent uses us-east-2 kinesis stream @ kinesis.us-east-2.amazonaws.com

+**Note** , the agent based on aws relies on having the aws creds configured as mentioned in the *Setup*.
+It is also possible to override the access and secret key if passed in as env variables as shown here;-
+`aws_access_key_id=somekey aws_secret_access_key=xxxx npm run kinesis_agent_aws`

 ## Setting travis and coveralls badges
 1. Sign in to [travis](https://travis-ci.org/) and activate the build for your project.